State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Acknowledgment

 \section{Acknowledgment}

-Know-Center is funded by the Austrian COMET Program -- Competence Centers for Excellent Technologies -- under the auspices of the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Austrian Federal Ministry for Digital and Economic Affairs, and by the state of Styria.
+Know-Center is funded by the Austrian COMET Program --- Competence Centers for Excellent Technologies --- under the auspices of the Austrian Federal Ministry for Innovation, Mobility and Infrastructure, and the Austrian Federal Ministry for Economic Affairs, Energy and Tourism, and by the state of Styria.
 COMET is managed by the Austrian Research Promotion Agency (FFG).
 The authors thank Joana Pereira for helpful comments on the manuscript.